ModelDBRepository/93398/README.md

    `LOAD_WINNER.hoc` in lines 31, 32 and 55, 56.

-6/8/2007 version update: a short run test was added to auto-launch options
+## Changelog

----
+6/8/2007 - a short run test was added to auto-launch options

-2025-05-27 – Standardized to Markdown.
+5/27/2025 – Standardized to Markdown.